namikiri/noritaked/README.md

 \x03228kbps @ 44kHz\x04
 ```

 Track name length is limited to 256 chars, misc info length is limited to 16 chars.
+If the sequence is broken, a special signal will be sent.
+See `noritaked_hardware.ino` for constants specifying signals sent by Arduino.

 ### Server side ###